crownstone/crownstone-sdk/README.md

 * a JTAG programmer/debugger (we use the [JLink](https://www.segger.com/products/debug-probes/j-link/models/j-link-base/) priced at $300).
 * the Nordic development kit ([nRF 52 DK](https://www.nordicsemi.com/eng/Products/Bluetooth-low-energy/nRF52-DK) priced at $40).

 A wired setup using a Crownstone itself is very hardcore, because you need to make sure you are isolated from the grid.
+The "Crownstone in the loop" setup has as advantages above a Nordic dev board that (a) it can actually switch and dim devices, (b) measure actual current/voltage curves, and (c) stream this high-bandwidth data to the attached computer.
+You will need the following:

+* a JTAG programmer/debugger (we use the [JLink](https://www.segger.com/products/debug-probes/j-link/models/j-link-base/) priced at $300).
+* a connector that fits the JTAG programmer on one side and 4 wires on the other side (ask us for instructions).

 The Crownstones have pins that allow them to be programmed by wire.
 You will need to solder four wires to the pins labelled P1, P2, P3, and P4.
 Make absolutely sure that you are doubly isolated if the Crownstone is powered via the grid (either 220V/110V).
 For example, a possible setup is the following: have a Raspberry PI connected via wires to the Crownstone and power the Raspberry PI via a doubly isolated adapter (recognizable by a square inside a square symbol).
 Reach the Raspberry PI via Wifi (so program it remotely).
 In this way, you don't risk your development station.